As an Amazon Associate, I earn from qualifying purchases with no additional costs for you.

 11. Gypsum is a Mineral That is Used as a Building Material in Most Buildings

 You probably know the inside of your walls is made of gypsum or drywall.
-What you may not know is that gypsum is also used in some concrete mixes to slow down the hardening process, called a “retarder.”
-It has an extremely low hardness of two, which limits its use, but is still widely used.
+You may not know that gypsum is also used in some concrete mixes to slow down the hardening process, and it is called a “retarder.”
+It has an extremely low hardness of two, which limits its use, but it’s still widely used.

 The time this process takes is extremely valuable when one talks about saving a building’s structure from fire damage.